webtrends-optimize/software-engineer-exam/README.md

 You should download and run the application provided, and then conduct the exam where you look to modify the application in the manner requested.

-For an experienced developer, we do not expect this to take more than 15 minutes of your time, which we hope is a fair investment in our potential working together.
+For an experienced developer, we do not expect this to take more than 5 minutes of your time, which we hope is a fair investment in our potential working together.
+For a junior developer with React experience, we feel 15-20 minutes should be adequate.

 ## Expected Deliverable/s